 Skip to main content

-API keys provide programmatic access to the itellicoAI platform, allowing you to integrate agents into your applications, automate tasks, and build custom workflows.
+API keys provide programmatic access to the itellicoAI platform, so you can integrate agents into your applications, automate tasks, and build custom workflows.
+They work alongside integrations to extend your agents’ capabilities.

 API keys are secure tokens that authenticate your API requests without requiring user login credentials.
 Key characteristics: